ml-jku/neural-gyrokinetics/pages/index.md

     </figcaption>
 </figure>

-Since the gravitational force on eartch is insufficient to overcome this barrier, we require massive amounts of energy which is induced via heat in a Plasma.
-In reality this means heating up a gas to hundreds of millions of degrees which is also called a **Plasma** as the heat forces the hydrogen atoms to split into ions and electrons.
-Due the amount of heat, the Plasma needs to be confined within a magnetic field, as there does not exist any material that could withstand such heat.
+Since the gravitational force on planet Earth is insufficient to overcome this barrier, we require massive amounts of heat to increase the probability of atoms fusing.
+In reality, this means heating up a gas to hundreds of millions of degrees, which is also called a **Plasma**.
+At these conditions, hydrogen atoms split into ions and electrons.
+Due the amount of heat, the Plasma has to be confined within magnetic fields, as there is no material that could withstand such extreme temperatures.

-To enable sustainable energy production via nuclear fusion requires confining the Plasma over long periods of time.
-This is difficult, as the Plasma usually tries to escape its confinement.
-One contributor to this behavior is turbulence which arises due to temperature gradients within the Plasma.
-Therefore it is essential to understand and model Plasma turbulence in modern reactors such as Tokamaks.
+In order to turn nuclar fusion into a viable energy source, Plasma needs to be confined over long periods of time.
+This is difficult, as the Plasma is inherently unstable, and often tries to escape confinement.
+One contributor to this behavior is __turbulence__, which arises due to temperature gradients within the Plasma.
+Therefore it is essential to understand and model Plasma turbulence in modern reactors such as Tokamaks, in order to downstream design new reactors and confinement control systems.
-Understanding and modelling Plasma turbulence is an incredibly hard problem that relies on expensive numerical simulations.
+However, understanding and modelling Plasma turbulence is an incredibly hard problem, and practictioners must rely on expensive numerical simulations.

 > _"Nuclear fusion is not rocket science, because it's way harder."_
 > — *William Hornsby*

-However, because it promises sustainable, safe, and relatively affordable energy source, it remains a key focus in the pursuit of securing our future energy supply.
+Because it promises __sustainable, safe, and relatively affordable energy__, __nuclear fusion__ remains a key focus in the pursuit of securing our __future energy supply.__

 ## The Problem